FALATRO/Wuthering-Waves-Mod/README.md

 # Welcome to the Wuthering Waves Balatro mod!
-(H1)
 This is a mod that focuses on adding references to Wuthering Waves into Balatro in the forms of Jokers and Boss Blinds.

-Note: This mod requires Steamodded and Lovely.
+* * Note: This mod requires [Steamodded](https://github.com/Steamodded/smods?tab=readme-ov-file) and [Lovely](https://github.com/ethangreen-dev/lovely-injector).

-This mod as of now adds the following:
+## This mod as of now adds the following:

 - 23 new Wuthering Waves themed Jokers
 - 3 Wuthering Waves themed Boss Blinds